analogdevicesinc/adi_3dtof_adtf31xx/README.md

 Any other inquiries are also welcome.

 # Appendix 1 :
-## Steps to run the Node on a Host machine in File-IO mode
+## Steps to run the ROS Node on a Host machine
+The ROS Node can be run on a Host machine to obtain Depth and AB images.
+The ROS nodes supports two modes, 1.
+The Network mode and 2.
+File-IO mode.
+In Network mode, the wrapper uses libaditof package to obtain the images from the camera and publishes these images as ROS topics.
-The Node can be run on a Host machine without the need for the actual 3D ToF sensor.
-This mode is supported for users who would want to test some algorithms on the recorded video files.
+In File-IO mode the ROS node reads the images from a file, note that this mode can run without the need for a ToF sensor.
+This mode is supported for users who would want to test algorithms on the recorded video files.
 In this mode the *adi_3dtof_adtf31xx_node* will read the video file and publish the frames as ROS topics.
-Follow the below instructions to build and run the node in File-IO mode.
+Follow the below instructions to build and run the node on a Linux based Host machine.

 *Note:* It is assumed that the correct version of ROS is installed and configured properly, if not please install the ROS from [here](https://docs.ros.org/en/humble/Installation.html)

+### Steps to build and run *adi_3dtof_adtf31xx_node* node

+1. Clone aditof SDK
+    ```bash
+    $ cd ~/ros2_ws/src
+    $ git clone https://github.com/analogdevicesinc/libaditof.git -b v6.0.1
+    ```

+2. Update submodules of aditof SDK
+    ```bash
+    $ cd ~/ros2_ws/src/libaditof
+    $ git submodule update --init --recursive
+    ```

+3. Clone the repo and checkout the correct release branch/ tag into ros2 workspace directory
+    ```bash
+    $ source /opt/ros/humble/install/setup.bash
+    $ cd ~/ros2_ws/src
+    $ git clone https://github.com/analogdevicesinc/adi_3dtof_adtf31xx.git -b v2.1.0
+    ```

+4. Install dependencies:
+    ```bash
+    $ cd ~/ros2_ws/
+    $ rosdep install --from-paths src -y --ignore-src
+    ```

+5. Build the package
+    ```bash
+    $ cd ~/ros2_ws
+    $ colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release
+    $ source install/setup.bash
+    ```

+6. Open the launch file(adi_3dtof_adtf31xx_launch) and update the following parameters `arg_input_sensor_mode` : `2` for File-Io and '3' for Network mode `arg_in_file_name` : Input file name(only for File_IO mode)
+    `arg_input_sensor_ip` : IP Address of the EVAL-ADTF3175D-NXZ module(Only for Network mode)

+7. After updating the launch file, run the roslaunch with the updated launch file.
+    ```bash
+    $ ros2 launch adi_3dtof_adtf31xx adi_3dtof_adtf31xx_launch.py
+    ```
+At this stage, the `adi_3dtof_adtf31xx_node` will be launched and start publishing the topics `/cam1/depth_image, /cam1/ab_image and /cam1/camera_info`.

+To see the depth and AB images open an other Terminal and open the RVIZ and add `/cam1/depth_image` and `/cam1/ab_image` topics to visualize the images

 ### Requirement on file-io input video files
 To run the *adi_3dtof_adtf31xx_node* in file-io mode, the video files should be given as input.